 } catch (Exception e) {

-// Suspend the transaction object (you need to suspend the transaction when commit fails
+// Suspend the transaction object.
+You need to suspend the transaction if a commit fails

-// because you need to rollback the transaction after that)
+// because you will need to roll back that transaction.

 manager.suspend(tx);